 - Why you want to leave your previous organization

-- How will you handle team’s attendance issues & Attrition’s
+- How will you handle the team’s attendance issues & Attrition’s

 - Have you ever fired anyone?
 How did you handle it?